 Brian and Pat Conway have over 30 years of business experience helping others plan and realize their retirement dreams.
-And now, “We are excited about our opportunity to help people improve their wellness activities and plan for fun, travels and adventure throughout Cape Cod and beyond.
-We want to welcome and invite all Cape Codders and visitors to the Pedego Cape Cod experience and introduce them to the benefits and pleasures of riding a Pedego Electric Bike.
-Hills, headwinds and keeping up with the kids making you hesitate?
+And now, “We’re excited about our opportunity to help people improve their wellness activities and plan for fun, travels and adventure throughout Cape Cod and beyond.
+Are hills, headwinds and keeping up with the kids making you hesitate?
 We have a plan – Pedal Assist and Throttle!”

 The dramatic landscapes, the contrasts between bay, pond and ocean, the historic villages and shops…there’s no better way to take in the Cape & Islands.